Puzz1ebox/Quality-Plus-Plus/README.md

 This mod was designed to expand the existing quality system.

-It currently adds 4 different qualities to the game: Mythical, Masterwork, Wonderous, and Artifactual.
+It currently adds 4 different qualities to the game: Mythical, Masterwork, Wondrous, and Artifactual.

 The goal of this mod is to offer more options for late-game resource sinks without divesting far from the original Factorio intent or art style.